GenAI-CUEE/SeniorProject-LongTermForecasting/README.md

 # GenAI-CUEE-SeniorProject-LongTermForecasting
 SeniorProject LongTermForecasting is developed by Tanan Boonyasirikul

-This repository describes process to train and infer Irradiance from CUEE Dataset by using Deep neural network
+This repository describes the process to train and inferring Irradiance from CUEE Dataset by using a Deep neural network.

-categoralize in 2 part of DNNs : Transformer based Model ( Transformer, Autoformer, Informer)
+Categorized in 2 parts of DNNs: Transformer based Model ( Transformer, Autoformer, Informer)

 : Channel independent Model ( DLinear, NLinear, Linear and PatchTST)

 For my result, select 7 features from CUEE dataset